michald4browski/SymfonyGitHubApi/README.md

 # SymfonyGitHubApi
 The Symfony GitHub Api is simple application createt to give possibility of simple comparison of two GitHub repositories.
-Application compares parameter:
+Application compares parameters:
 * forks
 * stars
 * watchers